Closed and open top tournament series in Great Britain

 Since the edition in 2008, tie-breaks in speed chess are played to determine the eventual winner (the drawing of lots has been used to decide a single semi-final in 2014).

-The organisers of the 15th Tradewise Gibraltar Chess Festival in 2017 proudly announce in what promises to be one of the strongest Open ever held: Fabiano Caruana (current Elo no. 2 of the world), Maxime Vachier-Lagrave (no. 5), Hikaru Nakamura (no. 7), Vassily Ivanchuk, Veselin Topalov, Peter Svidler, Boris Gelfand, Michael Adams, Nigel Short and Hou Yifan are playing in the Masters section.
+In 2017, the 15th Tradewise Gibraltar Chess Festival announced one of the strongest Open ever held: Fabiano Caruana (current Elo no. 2 of the world), Maxime Vachier-Lagrave (no. 5), Hikaru Nakamura (no. 7), Vassily Ivanchuk, Veselin Topalov, Peter Svidler, Boris Gelfand, Michael Adams, Nigel Short and Hou Yifan are playing in the Masters section.
 A fantastic line-up!

 The festival maintains its familiar format, with five main events, as well as a variety of evening activities.
 Players of all standards and from an estimated 50+ countries competing for a total prize fund of £190,000.

-Next's Tradewise Gibraltar Chess Festival 2017 (Monday 23 January - Thursday, 2 February) marks the 15th anniversary.
+Tradewise Gibraltar Chess Festival in 2017 (Monday 23 January - Thursday, 2 February) marked the 15th anniversary.

 Chessdiagonals congratulates: Happy birthday and many more to come!